giganticbite/hil-CPGenerator/index.md

 </audio>
 </center>

-# Tonal Pitch Spaces
+# Appendix: Tonal Pitch Spaces
 We introduce chord proximity, regional proximity, and chord/regional proximity based on the Tonal Pitch Space (TPS)[^2].
 TPS is a complementary theory to A Generative Theory of Tonal Music (GTTM)[^3], which is a cognitive tonal music theory that focuses on structure.
 TPS considers the mathematical structure of music, such as the circle of fifths and chord compositions.

-> Note: To avoid duplicating mathematical notations and symbols in our paper, some notations in this page might be defferent from the original TPS.
+> Note: To avoid duplicating mathematical notations and symbols in our paper, some notations on this page might be different from the original TPS.

 ## Chord Proximity